xiangshen-dk/workshop-building-secure-apis/docs/vpclink.md

 In this module, you will integrate API Gateway to a web service running inside a private subnet of your VPC.

+__Note:__ Starting from this module, we need the resources provisioned by the CloudFormation stack in module 1.

 ### Verify project setup

 1. Go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation) and make sure the workshop CloudFormation stacks in the __CREATE_COMPLETE__ status.